 - Monitor OPA listserv to respond to inquiries for patient referrals and share updates on the listserv about Aspire.

-- Lead efforts to solicit feedback regarding patients’ satisfaction and provide summary reports to the Aspire Director.
+- Lead efforts to solicit feedback regarding patients’ satisfaction and provide summary reports to the Aspire owner.

-- Develop a plan for regular assessment of clinical competency of staff and report findings to the Aspire Director.
+- Develop an assessment for clinical competency for clinicians and provide findings to the Aspire owner.

 - Monitor and assess employee and team morale and build team cohesion.

 - Look for continuing education opportunities for the team.

 The clinical director must show the ability to:

 - Demonstrate an understanding of sound ethical practice in the profession of psychology.